iamashish17/ToDoList/README.md

 Web Project

 Overview:
 This web-based to-do list application is crafted using HTML, CSS, and JavaScript.
-It provides an intuitive interface where users can effortlessly add, delete, and mark tasks as completed.
+It provides an interface where users can effortlessly add, delete, and mark tasks as completed.

 Key Features: